jclehner/nmrpflash/README.md

 $ sudo apt install libpcap-dev libnl-3-dev libnl-route-3-dev
 ```

-nmrpflash uses CMake.
+As of version 1.0, nmrpflash uses CMake.
 A separate build directory is preferred:

 ```
-$ mkdir build
-$ cd build
-$ cmake ..
+$ cmake -S . -B build
 ```

-In order to build the GUI too, run `cmake .. -DNMRPFLASH_GUI=1` instead.
+In order to build the GUI , run `cmake` with  `-DNMRPFLASH_WITH_GUI=1` instead.
 Additional
-dependencies (wxWidgets, boost) will be downloaded automatically if they can't be
+dependencies (wxWidgets, boost) will be downloaded automatically if they can't be found.
-found.

 Then, it's as easy as

 ```
-$ cmake --build .
+$ cmake --build build
 ```

 ###### Windows

-Download the latest [Npcap SDK](https://nmap.org/npcap/) and extract it into the a folder
-named `Npcap` in the source's root directory.

-Then use CMake as above, running it with `-G "MinGW Makefiles"`.
-The MSVC compiler isn't
+Use CMake, as above.
+Building has been tested with `-G "MinGW Makefiles` and `-G "NMake Makefiles"`.
-supported at the moment.

 ### Donate